agriculturegovau/agds-next/packages/body/README.md

 			</li>
 			<li>for marking up search results (eg that match a given query)</li>
 		</ul>

 		<h6>Heading level 6</h6>
 		<p>
 			I also have some <mark>kitten</mark>s who are visiting me these days.
-			They’re really cute.
+			They&rsquo;re really cute.
 I think they like my garden!
-Maybe I should adopt a{' '}
+Maybe I should adopt a <mark>kitten</mark>.
-			<mark>kitten</mark>.
 		</p>

 		<p>
 			How to install this component <code>npm i @gov.au/body</code>
 		</p>

 		<p>The highlighted part below is where the error lies:</p>

 		<pre>
 			<code>
 				var i: Integer; begin i := <mark>1.1</mark>; end.
 			</code>
 		</pre>

 		<figure>
 			<blockquote cite="https://www.huxley.net/bnw/four.html">
 				<p>
-					Words can be like X-rays, if you use them properly—they’ll go through anything.
-You read and you’re pierced.
+					Words can be like X-rays, if you use them properly—they&rsquo;ll go through anything.
+You read and you&rsquo;re pierced.
 				</p>
 			</blockquote>
 			<figcaption>